TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/README.md

 So once you have this little tool working, you can re-use the *configuration* to quick-start your own projects with *T-Display* and *ESPHome*.

 ## Prerequisites
-In order to program *T-Display* in *ESPHome*, you first need to [install ESPHome](https://done.land/tools/software/esphome#installing-esphome).
+To program *T-Display* in *ESPHome*, you need to [install ESPHome](https://done.land/tools/software/esphome#installing-esphome).

 * **ESPHome as part of Home Assistant:** The recommended way is to install [Home Assistant](https://done.land/tools/software/homeassistant) first, then [install ESPHome as part of Home Assistant](https://done.land/tools/software/esphome#installing-esphome).
 This provides you with the most functionality as *ESPHome* and *Home Assistant* are a perfect team.
 One of the easiest and most reliable ways is to [set up Home Assistant on a Raspberry Pi 5 Server](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/selectingos#picking-operating-system).

 * **Stand-Alone:** You *can* [install ESPHome stand-alone](https://done.land/tools/software/esphome#installing-stand-alone-esphome-instance) on your PC.
 This is straight-forward and simple to do.
-Without *Home Assistant*, you miss out though on being easily able to *centrally monitor* your devices, and create *automations* involving more than one device.
+Without *Home Assistant*, you miss out on being able to *centrally monitor* devices, and create *automations* across multiple devices.

 > [!TIP]
 > *ESPHome* and *Home Assistant* may be a bit overwhelming at first when you are new to it: they consist of a number of moving parts that perfectly complement each other.
 You may want to quickly [review the ESPHome overview](https://done.land/tools/software/esphome/introduction).